By Kieron Wood, Barrister-at-Law

 Appropriately qualified people should be eligible for appointment to the proposed Legal Costs Assessment Office.

-By December 2008, the Department of Justice, Equality and Law Reform should identify where competitive tendering would be appropriate for legal services bought by the state, and examine systems in other jurisdictions with a view to introducing them in Ireland.
+By December 2008, the Department of Justice, Equality and Law Reform was to identify where competitive tendering would be appropriate for legal services bought by the state, and examine systems in other jurisdictions with a view to introducing them in Ireland.

 Search this site